-I’ve been doing a lot of pondering and evaluating during these first few days of the year- thinking about what’s important to me, and what’t not a big deal; patterns I value in our life and patterns that need to change.
+I’ve been doing a lot of pondering and evaluating- thinking about what’s important to me, and what’t not a big deal; patterns I value in our life and patterns that need to change.

 In all of this thinking and prioritizing and reading, I realized something: